hackatbrown/apis/README.md

 		culture, salt, enzymes)")
 	and these (self-explanatory) fields: 'portion_size', 'calories', 'fat', 'saturated_fat', 'cholesterol', 'sodium', 'carbohydrates', 'fiber', 'protein'
-	NOTE: portion size is a string, calories is an integer representing calories, and all other measurements are in milligrams represented as floats
+	*NOTE*: portion size is a string, calories is an integer representing calories, and all other measurements are in milligrams represented as floats

 ### Find Open Eateries
 **Suffix**: "*/dining/open_eateries*"
 **Format**: {'year':YEAR, 'month':MONTH, 'day':DAY, 'hour':HOUR, 'minute':MINUTE}
-	NOTE: the current time will be used as a default
+	*NOTE*: the current time will be used as a default
 **Returns**: a list of open eateries at requested time in the form
 	{'open_eateries':[eatery1, eatery2, ...]}